danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 **1. Tinkering**

-- Modify the different values to understand their function/syntax.
+- Modify the different values to understand the function/syntax of the *Eating tofu* game.

 **2. Discussion in groups:**